 Apply those chess principles in your own games and work on yourself to become better and better.

-- Develop your chess pieces, I mean knights and bishops (pawns are not pieces) with EVERY move you make.
+- Develop your chess pieces, I mean knights and bishops (pawns are not pieces), with EVERY move you make.
 Develop the kingside first, then castle quickly.

 - Don’t waste time making senseless pawn moves at the corner of the board that don’t support your development!
 Time is measured in moves.
 Time units are called Tempis.